KERTEX

 KERTEX is a next generation, high-strength bio-fabric.
-Taking its name from ‘Keratin’ and ‘Textiles,’ KERTEX is created from beta-keratin, a fibrous protein that possesses unique structural properties.
-Keratin is among the toughest natural bio-polymers.
-It’s sustainable and abundant, found in robust structures like hooves and horns of animals.
-We extract Keratin from chicken feathers and convert it to fibers to be woven into KERTEX.
+Taking its name from ‘Keratin’ and ‘Textiles,’ KERTEX is created from the fibrous Keratin protein that is among the toughest natural bio-polymers.
+Keratin is rugged and abundant, found in robust structures like hooves and horns of animals.
+We extract Keratin from waste chicken feathers and convert it to fibers to be woven into KERTEX.

 The World of KeRTEX